spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 * Voucher code discount with priority 3
 * Cart rule discount with priority 4

-In this case, the discounts are applied in the order of priority, irrespective of the type.
+In this case, discounts are applied based on their priority, regardless of type.

 {% info_block infoBox "Info" %}